RxSwiftCommunity/RxGRDB/README.md

 **This observable may emit identical consecutive values**, because RxGRDB tracks [potential](#what-is-a-request-change) changes.
 Use the `distinctUntilChanged` parameter in order to avoid duplicates:

-Use the [`distinctUntilChanged`](http://reactivex.io/documentation/operators/distinct.html) parameter in order to avoid duplicates:

 ```swift
 request.rx.fetchAll(in: dbQueue, distinctUntilChanged: true)...
 ```

-The `distinctUntilChanged` parameter performs comparisons of raw database rows.
-Those comparisons do not involve the fetched type, which is not required to adopt the [Equatable](https://developer.apple.com/reference/swift/equatable) protocol.
+The `distinctUntilChanged` parameter does not involve the fetched type, and simply performs comparisons of raw database values.